This is Gary Sheffield's second time on the ballot. He was only on 11.6% of the writer's ballots last year/

 He came up as a shortstop, was moved to third base and then the outfield, he was never much of a defensive player, but then he could hit.

 He was pretty interesting off the field too.
 He called the Brewers 'racist' when they moved him off short to play third.
 He felt racism was behind anything bad that happened to him.
 And he figured there were more Latin players in the majors than African-Americans because Latin players were 'easier to control'.
 He claimed that manager Joe Torre treated black players different then white players.
-I'd imagine that he wasn't always wrong about these things, there is a fine line in there, I'd imagine that when you are subjected to a lot of racism, you likely start seeing it in places where it isn't.
+I'd imagine that when you are subjected to a lot of racism, you likely start seeing it in places where it isn't.
 But then I'm a white boy with blue eyes.
 I've never dealt with racism directed at me.